TomerKigel/AgentTown/CAI/Readme.txt

 To Do:
 1.)
 Network initilization:
-	An internal representation of a network should be established.
+	An internal representation of a network should be established. (done)
-	Currenly the closest thing to an internal representation exists via AI_Elements/agent class.
-And it is used in the GUI (GraphicsEngine/GameEngine) via the derived class car.
-	The network should exist outside of the GUI and should be decoupled from the GUI.
-The network representation is used for all other functionalities.
 		Required:
 		-network class containing agents (note agent class is abstract, should reconsider whether it should stay abstract or a derived class should take a responsibility of being a network node) | graph data structure
 		-agent class should have a network node interface and must have some ability to communicte with the real agent the instance represents via a socket connection using a connection-id or another identifier.